Tchisky/popularGithubRepos/README.md

 ### Prerequisites

-What things you need to install
+What things you need to have installed
 ```
 Android Studio 3.5 or higher
 Android SDK Platform 29